 In their business, one thing is crucial: knowing where the goods are at all times.
 But before iPhone, tracking deliveries was a logistical challenge.

 Founder and CEO David Morgan wasn’t satisfied.
-“For years, we’d been looking for a mobile device that would allow us to update shipment information, collect signatures and get GPS tracking on every individual box we deliver”, he says.
-“Ten years ago, it was available, but it cost hundreds of thousands of dollars”.
-And that was for a non-customisable solution.
+“For years, we’d been looking for a mobile device that would allow us to update shipment information, collect signatures, and get GPS tracking on every individual box we deliver,” he says.
+“Ten years ago, it was available, but it cost hundreds of thousands of dollars.”
+And that was for a non-customizable solution.

-Then came iPhone and an application they created that revolutionised D.W.
+Then came iPhone, and an application they created that revolutionized D.W.
 Morgan’s business.

 “We introduce the ability to eliminate stress from your supply chain.
 All enabled by the iPhone.”

 An application in six weeks